Raja Ampat aboard Arenui with Mark Strickland

 December 10-21, 2018

 Famous for having the world's greatest marine biodiversity, this expansive archipelago offers so much more, with vibrantly healthy reefs, thriving hard and soft corals, and uniquely stunning scenery above and below the waterline.
-Often described as The World’s Richest Reefs, the sheer volume of marine life in this region is amazing, with everything from pygmy sea horses to dense schools of fish to massive mantas represented in abundance.
+Often described as the world's richest reefs, the sheer volume of marmine life in this region is amazing, with everything from pygmy sea horses to dense schools of fish to massive mantas represented in abundance.
 There are also a number of species that exist nowhere else, including the photogenic Raja Epaulette Shark, which actually prefers walking to swimming!

 Our home for this trip was the spacious and beautifully appointed live-aboard Arenui, bringing the benefits of an attentive, highly experienced crew, outstanding hospitality, gourmet cuisine, and the range to cover both northern and southern regions of this very special destination.